-To get a job or to get into graduate or professional school, you will need letters of recommendation from the faculty.
+To apply for graduate school, professional school, and jobs in your chosen field you will need letters of recommendation from the faculty.
 A letter of recommendation can point out features of your record, habits, or personality that are important in hiring and admission decisions.
-They can help you get a job or admission to graduate or professional program when your grades are not as high as those of other candidates.
+Letters can help you get a job or admission to graduate or professional program when your grades are not as high as those of other candidates.